Please call our office and leave a message for Office Manager, Taylor Wilmot (510-748-0637, ext 5) or send an email to email@example.com.

 Specialized payment structures can also help with motivation.
 You may find it beneficial, for example, to pay ahead of time for my services or even to pay an additional amount, for future sessions.

-Finally, although therapy is one of the wisest investments a person can make, you may have enough stress without adding the financial burden of an expensive therapy.
-Perhaps you cannot afford my fee or the wait time for a sliding scale arrangement is too long.
+Finally, although therapy is one of the wisest investments a person can make, you may have enough stress without adding the financial burden of expensive therapy.
+Perhaps you cannot afford our fees.
 If this is the case, we invite you to explore other options for treatment.

 This is a reasonable and practical question, and there is not a simple answer.
 Change – no matter how little or significant – is a process, not an event.
 When you begin to feel better or handle a situation more effectively is an individual process.
 There are many factors that can influence the rate and degree of recovery or change.